Maxim-Mazurok/google-api-typings-generator/gapi.client.admin-directory_v1/readme.md

 await gapi.client.directory.twoStepVerification.turnOff({userKey: 'userKey'});

 /*
 Create a guest user with access to a [subset of Workspace capabilities](https://support.google.com/a/answer/16558545).
-This feature is currently in Alpha.
-Please reach out to support if you are interested in trying this feature.
+This feature is currently in Open Beta.
 */
 await gapi.client.directory.users.createGuest({});